 - Students should cross the street at least ten (10) feet in front of the school bus and only after the driver has signaled to the student that it is all right to do so.
 Riders will receive instructions on proper crossing procedure from the bus driver.
 Students must never cross the street behind a school bus.

 - Once students board a bus, they must remain on that bus until they reach their final destination.
 The only exceptions are regularly scheduled shuttle buses between schools.

 Parent cooperation is required to make sure students ride their assigned bus.
 This ensures that the District knows exactly who is on a bus, that a student can be located in an emergency, that overcrowding is controlled, and that other possible problems can be prevented.

 Procedures for Changing Buses

-Due to COVID 19, Students will not be allowed to ride home with other students.
-The only exception is if students ride the same bus.
+Students will not be allowed to ride home with other students.
+The only exception is if students rides the same bus.
 They may get on and off at each other’s stops.
 Changes to a student’s regularly scheduled transportation should be made before school with a written authorization from the parent/guardian.
-Parent/Guardians can also call the bus garage with changes.
+Parent/Guardians shall also call the bus garage with changes.
 269-646-5981.